theupdateframework/specification/tuf-spec.md

   2. Otherwise, recursively search the list of delegations in order of appearance.

-    1. Let DELEGATE denote the current target role TARGETS is delegating to.
+    1. Let DELEGATEE denote the current target role TARGETS is delegating to.

-    2. **Fast-forward attack recovery.** If a threshold of delegated targets keys for the current delegation are removed from the TARGETS metadata, delete the trusted DELEGATE metadata, if any, and the previously trusted snapshot metadata.
+    2. **Fast-forward attack recovery.** If a threshold of delegated targets keys for the current delegation are removed from the TARGETS metadata, delete the trusted DELEGATEE metadata, if any, and the previously trusted snapshot metadata.

-    3. **Check for a rollback attack via snapshot.** The version number of the DELEGATE metadata in the previous trusted snapshot metadata, if any, MUST be less than or equal to its version number in the new trusted snapshot metadata.
+    3. **Check for a rollback attack via snapshot.** The version number of the DELEGATEE metadata in the previous trusted snapshot metadata, if any, MUST be less than or equal to its version number in the new trusted snapshot metadata.
 If this is not the case, abort the update cycle, and report the potential rollback attack.

-    4. **Download the DELEGATE targets metadata file**, up to either the number of bytes specified in the snapshot metadata file, or some Z number of bytes.
+    4. **Download the DELEGATEE targets metadata file**, up to either the number of bytes specified in the snapshot metadata file, or some Z number of bytes.
 The value for Z is set by the authors of the application using TUF.
 For example, Z may be tens of kilobytes.
-IF DELEGATE cannot be found, end the search and report the target cannot be found.
+IF DELEGATEE cannot be found, end the search and report the target cannot be found.
 If consistent snapshots are not used (see Section 7), then the filename used to download the targets metadata file is of the fixed form FILENAME.EXT (e.g., delegated_role.json).
-Otherwise, the filename is of the form VERSION_NUMBER.FILENAME.EXT (e.g., 42.delegated_role.json), where VERSION_NUMBER is the version number of the DELEGATE metadata file listed in the snapshot metadata file.
+Otherwise, the filename is of the form VERSION_NUMBER.FILENAME.EXT (e.g., 42.delegated_role.json), where VERSION_NUMBER is the version number of the DELEGATEE metadata file listed in the snapshot metadata file.
 In either case, the client MUST write the file to non-volatile storage as FILENAME.EXT.

-    5. **Check against snapshot metadata.** The hashes (if any), and version number of the new DELEGATE metadata file MUST match the trusted snapshot metadata, if any.
+    5. **Check against snapshot metadata.** The hashes (if any), and version number of the new DELEGATEE metadata file MUST match the trusted snapshot metadata, if any.
 This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.
-If the new DELEGATE metadata file does not match, abort the update cycle, and report the failure.
+If the new DELEGATEE metadata file does not match, abort the update cycle, and report the failure.

-    6. **Check for an arbitrary software attack.** The new DELEGATE metadata file MUST have been signed by a threshold of keys specified in the TARGETS metadata file.
-If the new DELEGATE metadata file is not signed as required, abort the update cycle, and report the failure.
+    6. **Check for an arbitrary software attack.** The new DELEGATEE metadata file MUST have been signed by a threshold of keys specified in the TARGETS metadata file.
+If the new DELEGATEE metadata file is not signed as required, abort the update cycle, and report the failure.

-    7. **Check for a rollback attack on the DELEGATE metadata.**
+    7. **Check for a rollback attack on the DELEGATEE metadata.**
-       The version number of the trusted DELEGATE metadata file, if any, MUST be less than or equal to the version number of the new DELEGATE metadata file.
-If the new DELEGATE metadata file is older than the trusted DELEGATE metadata file abort the update cycle, and report the potential rollback attack.
+       The version number of the trusted DELEGATEE metadata file, if any, MUST be less than or equal to the version number of the new DELEGATE metadata file.
+If the new DELEGATEE metadata file is older than the trusted DELEGATEE metadata file abort the update cycle, and report the potential rollback attack.

-    8. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new DELEGATE metadata file.
-If so, the new DELEGATE file becomes the trusted DELEGATE file.
-If the new DELEGATE metadata file is expired, abort the update cycle, and report the potential freeze attack.
+    8. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new DELEGATEE metadata file.
+If so, the new DELEGATEE file becomes the trusted DELEGATEE file.
+If the new DELEGATEE metadata file is expired, abort the update cycle, and report the potential freeze attack.

     9. If the current delegation is a multi-role delegation,